AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-The proposed changes are not expected to have a significant impact on poultry exporters.
-The main changes are the method for controlling water content in poultry and the new definitions that will need to be respected by exporters of inner fillet, feet, paws, neck, head, supreme, wishbone and scapula.
+The changes are not expected to have a significant impact on poultry exporters.
+The main practical adjustments required relate to the method for controlling water content in poultry.
+Exporters of inner fillet, feet, paws, neck, head, supreme, wishbone, and scapula will have to ensure that products fully comply with the revised marketing standards.

 Recommended Actions

-Poultry suppliers should consider opening a dialogue with their competent authorities to consider requesting relevant optional labelling indications, such as “no use of antibiotics”.
+Poultry suppliers may wish to open a dialogue with their competent authorities to consider requesting relevant optional labelling indications, such as “no use of antibiotics”.

 Background